Can’t Focus? 12 Reasons Why and the Ways to Fix It

 Spending time in nature clears the mind and restores our power to focus.

-Viewing nature scenes balances activity of the autonomic nervous system, inducing a state of relaxation.
+Viewing nature scenes balances the activity of the autonomic nervous system, inducing a state of relaxation.

 One hour spent interacting with nature can increase attention span and memory by 20%.